 Overall, I am a healthy woman.
 I have always been relatively thin, although my unhealthy eating while in my 20s led to some weight gain during some of the most stressful years of my life.
 I was 31 years old when I reformed my eating habits, and I have maintained a reasonable weight for several years.

 Last Autumn I moved to Boston, leaving behind my active job that made it easy to keep the extra weight off.
 In only 4 months, I gained around 15 pounds.
 Stress and lack of activity could have easily caused me to gain more, but I got back on my feet and lost 5 pounds.
-A little bit of success is pretty motivating!
-On that note, I have 10 more pounds to lose.
-I invite you to join me on this undertaking.
+A little bit of success is motivating.

-This is the time of the year when we don't usually have to wear layers, and these are the times when our weight gain is especially noticeable.
+When we don't have to wear layers, our weight gain is especially noticeable.
 In Boston I am particularly aware of my figure, because I am surrounded by an astounding number of woman who are fit and trim.
 I see them walking in town fashionably dressed, at the beach, and in their form-hugging outfits as they jog up the street.
 They are everywhere, and I am reminded that I am not quite at my ideal weight.
 I am fortunate to not be obese, but it is also sometimes not as motivating to get off of my butt to work out.
 I know from past experience that once I get started, it gets much easier to keep going.

 Diet Preparation Tips